Stock markets find a floor as Chinese data soothe nerves

 Markets have ramped up their expectations for more easing by the U.S. Federal Reserve, but the question remains how fast Fed policymakers will move.

-Futures <0#FF:> moved to price in a 100% probability of a Fed cut in September and a near 24% chance of a half-point cut.
+Futures moved to price in a 100% probability of a Fed cut in September and a near 24% chance of a half-point cut.
 Some 75 basis points of easing is implied by January, with rates ultimately reaching 1%.

 European and U.S. government bond yields rose on Thursday, with German and French 10-year yields up from record lows after a rally in recent sessions.